 We had already been together for over a decade, and this pressure definitely brought on unnecessary stress.
 We didn’t need anyone’s opinion on how we should handle our finances because this was nothing new for us.
 Prior to marriage, we had already purchased our first home together and experienced many financial highs and lows.
 So we wanted to create a plan that focused more on budgeting, as well as accomplishing our financial goals together.

-After we tied the knot, we decided to keep the individual bank accounts we had before our marriage, and we opened a joint checking and savings account that would hold the majority of our funds.
+After we tied the knot, we decided to keep the individual bank accounts we had before our marriage, and we opened a joint bank account that would hold the majority of our funds.

 The other 30% is used at our own discretion.
 We each have different things that we like to spend our money on.
 I use this account to aggressively pay down my auto loan, invest in my blog SavvyGirlMoney.com, get my nails done, help my family as needed, and join my friends or coworkers for happy hour.
 My husband likes to use his 30% to pay off his old tax bill, shop, and get haircuts.